-I think the key to being a successful entrepreneur in 2017 is to be able to identify low competition markets.
+I think the key to being a successful entrepreneur in 2017 is to be able to identify low-competition markets.
 This could be anything from emerging new technologies where there are no incumbents to existing industries where there is not much competition because they are not sexy.
 The key is low competition, not no competition.
-9 times out of 10 no competition means there is not a market you can monetise, low competition means there is likely a market there, you just need to figure out a way to stand out. –Ian Wright, Founder of British Business Energy
+9 times out of 10 no competition means there is not a market you can monetize, low competition means there is likely a market there, you just need to figure out a way to stand out. –Ian Wright, Founder of British Business Energy

 A Willingness to Learn

 Even in the most seemingly static industries, entrepreneurship is a lifelong learning experience.
-In order to be a successful entrepreneur one must always be learning and willing to heed the advice of those who came before them.
+In order to be a successful entrepreneur, one must always be learning and willing to heed the advice of those who came before them.

 The one thing that differentiates this year and age from maybe 10 or 20 years ago is definitely the speed at which we need to learn new things to keep up with the market.
-Days are long now, and every day you can expect another one of your competitor popping up or another new product being released.
+Days are long now, and every day you can expect another one of your competitors popping up or another new product being released.
 Continuous learning is at its peak of importance nowadays. –Neil Napier, CEO of JobRack